Tom Block, Producer

 Discussion (FREE) Please reserve your spot HERE.

 The Hannah Arendt Center at Bard College presents a discussion with artists and scholars about how Arendtian ideas influenced their work.
-Moderated by Thomas Bartscherer (Peter Sourian Senior Lecturer in the Humanities at Bard College) and featuring Jenny Lyn Bader (playwright) and three IHRAF artists.
+Moderated by Thomas Bartscherer (Peter Sourian Senior Lecturer in the Humanities at Bard College) and featuring Jenny Lyn Bader (playwright) and three IHRAF artists: Emmanuelle Zagoria (The banality of being a balloon), Shailly Agnihotri (The Supremes) and Dylan Horowitz (Living The Dream).

 Saturday, June 6, 7:00 pm